About the Listing:

 Who’s the initial rights holder (Transferor)?

-What are the major albums included in the catalogue?
+What are the major songs included in the catalogue?

 What type of rights are included?